create3000/x_ite/docs/_posts/components/HAnim/HAnimMotion.md

 ### SFBool [in] **previous**

-Send *previous* output value in keyValue array, and reset internal fraction field to match corresponding value in key array.
+Send *previous* output value in values array, using/updating various frame values as appropriate.

 #### Hint